 It took a bit of searching on Amazon to find dog collars with metal buckles instead of plastic clips, but I ultimately located these in the appropriate size range.
 Mine are 26” (hey, I’m short) but they come as long as 32”.

 I trundled my new treasures to the round corral and wrestled the crusty, old stirrups and leathers off my saddle.
 Happily, the dog collars cooperated nicely with both my Bob Marshall and the Burioni Flexias.
-I fussed with the length a bit, then mounted up.
+[Read to the end for an update on the dog collar situation.]

 What a strange feeling.
 The Burioini Flexia stirrup beds are about half an inch narrower than most endurance stirrups I’ve used.
 Additionally, the cages taper to more of a point.
 As a result, they look quite sleek (it felt like putting on leather tall boots instead of my usual comfy hikers), but also feel disconcertingly snug.